DON’T BE ASHAMED OF CHRIST

-The Scripture records: “And Nicodemus, who at first came to Jesus by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds.
+John reports, “And Nicodemus, who at first came to Jesus by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds.
 Then they took the body of Jesus, and bound it in strips of linen with the spices, as the custom of the Jews is to bury.”
 (John 19:39-40 NKJV).

 Beloved, like Joseph and Nicodemus, are you also a secret believer, admirer or lover of Christ without any good works of faith to show in your family, office, or school?

 You also need to repent today and begin to take bold steps of faith to live, speak and stand up for Christ and His cause wherever God has strategically positioned you.